gcgarner/IOTstack/docs/Basic_setup/Custom.md

 Each time you build the stack from the menu, the Docker Compose file `docker-compose.yml` is recreated, losing any custom changes you've made.
-There are three ways of dealing with this:
+There are different ways of dealing with this:

 1. Not using the menu after you've made changes.
-Do remember to backup, in case you overwrite it by mistake or habit from the menu.
+Do remember to backup your customized `docker-compose.yml`, in case you overwrite it by mistake or habit from the menu.
-2. Use the Docker Compose's [inbuilt override mechanism](https://docs.docker.com/compose/extends/).
-This limits you to changing values already present in your `docker-compose.yml`, but is handy as changes are immediately picked by running `docker-compose up -d`.
+2. Use the Docker Compose [inbuilt override mechanism]( https://docs.docker.com/compose/extends/) by creating a file named `docker-compose.override.yml`.
+This limits you to changing values and appending to lists already present in your docker-compose.yml, but it's handy as changes are immediately picked up by docker-compose commands.
+To see the resulting final config run `docker-compose config`.
 3. IOTstack menu, in the default master-branch, implements a mechanism to merge the yaml file `compose-override.yml` with the menu-generated stack into `docker-compose.yml`.
 This can be used to add even complete new services.
 See below for details.
-4. This is not an actual extension mechanism, but well worth mentioning: If you need to add a new services that don't communicate with the services in IOTstack, you can create it completely separately and independently into its own folder, e.g. `~/customStack/docker-compose.yml`.
-These services can then be independently managed by entering that folder: `cd ~/customStack` and then using the `docker-compose` commands as normal.
+4. This is not an actual extension mechanism, but well worth mentioning: If you need a new services that doesn't communicate with the services in IOTstack, create it completely separately and independently into its own folder, e.g. `~/customStack/docker-compose.yml`.
+This composition can then be independently managed from that folder: `cd ~/customStack` and use `docker-compose` commands as normal.
 The best override is the one you don't have to make.

 ## Custom services and overriding default settings for IOTstack
 You can specify modifcations to the `docker-compose.yml` file, including your own networks and custom containers/services.